axelerant/testimonials-widget/OPTIONS.md

 * Allow Comments? – Only affects the Testimonials post edit page.
 Your theme controls the front-end view.
 * Archive Page URL – URL slug-name for testimonials archive page.
 After changing, you must click "Save Changes" on Permalink Settings to update them.
+* Enable archives view? - Include testimonials in archive and category views.
 * Testimonial Page URL – URL slug-name for testimonial view pages.
 After changing, you must click "Save Changes" on Permalink Settings to update them.

 ## Columns